georgejkaye/circuit-cj/docs/design/state.rst

 Indeed, we may wish to hold some value to the next tick of the clock.
 This is usually done with a *register*.

-In CircuitCJ, the simplest form of a register is a *delay block*.
+In CircuitCJ, the notion of delay is abstracted into a *delay block*.
+At a high level, one can view a delay block as some register; at a low level, the delay block could model the capacitance in wires.

-Delay blocks are almost the converse of value blocks: their initial value is the disconnected constant, and in the following cycles they will produce the input from the previous cycle.
+Delay blocks can be seen as the converse of value blocks: their initial value is the disconnected constant, and in the following cycles they will produce the input from the previous cycle.

 .. code-block:: scala